1. What is Pay Equity?

 - Your employer will offer you any benefits that match the settlement of the claim.

-You may opt out at any time, but if you do so after 20 working days your name and work email will have already been sent to any union involved in the claim.
+You may opt out at any time, but if you do so after 20 working days from the date of your notification letter, your name and work email will have already been sent to the PSA and possibly any other union involved in the claim.

 You should send your opt out email to the address provided in your notification letter.

-If you do not opt out within 20 working days of receiving a notification letter, your name and work email will have already been provided to the PSA and any other unions who have joined the claim.
+If you do not opt out within the first 20 working days, your name and work email address will be provided to the PSA and potentially to any other union who joins the claim.
+This applies to both union and non-union members as required by the Act.

-You can opt out at any stage by notifying your employer as detailed under FAQ “How do I opt out?”.
+You can opt out at any stage by notifying your employer as detailed under FAQ “How do I opt out of the claim?”.

 Yes.
 If your role is covered by the claim, you are covered by the claim.